Revisiting India with my family

 Katie Moran and her family traveled to India with Audley recently, revisiting the places where her mother used to live when she was a child.

 I have wanted to go to India for many years; everyone I have spoken to who has been there has reported it to be somewhere unique, where the vibrancy of life is infectious and the culture carries you away with it.

 One person who thinks so is my Mum.
 She was born in Bombay (now Mumbai) in 1947, probably sleeping less than half a mile away from the First Battalion of the Somerset Light Infantry as they passed through the Gateway of India on 28 February 1948, signalling the end of British rule.
 Mum spent her early years in Mumbai and then at boarding school up in the hills at Kodaikkanal before being sent back to school in England.
 Those formative years created a woman with a love of the East, a passion for travel and a real appreciation of the richness of Eastern culture and the beauty of the people.
-I am delighted to say that she chose to share that love of India with my sister, Jo, and I, organising a trip to visit ‘Mum’s India’ earlier this year.
+I am delighted to say that she chose to share that love of India with my sister, Jo, and I, organizing a trip to visit ‘Mum’s India’ earlier this year.

 We quickly felt at ease and delighted in the city’s vibrancy and bustle.
 It promised a host of delights to be discovered.